carolinedunn/Alexa-RPi-AutoStart/README.md

 3. Setup the internet connection.

+4a.
+Test the ATS Certificate Authorities (CA) connection.

-4. Update and upgrade the system.
+4b.
+Update and upgrade the system.

 5. Reboot the computer.